brown-bag/brown-bag.github.com/Feeder.md

  * Soft skills
  * Remote working
  * ...
 * We don't accept any kind of harassing content.
+Be sure to read our [Code of Conduct](CONTRIBUTING.md)